-of $R{AA}$ is strongly influenced by the choice of transport coefficients.
-Two values are considered, either as provided by a perturbative calculation (hard thermal loop approach) or extracted from lattice-QCD simulations.
+as provided by a perturbative calculation (hard thermal loop approach) or extracted from lattice-QCD simulations.
 The calculations have been provided for the centrality range 0-50%.
-A transport approach, which is based on a strong-coupling scheme, is employed in the model of He et al. [79].
+A transport approach, which is based on a strong-coupling scheme, is employed in the model of He et al. [80].
 The transport is implemented using non-perturbative interactions for heavy quarks and mesons through the QGP, hadronization and hadronic phases of a nuclear collision.
 In particular, the elastic heavy-quark scattering in the QGP is evaluated within a thermodynamic T-matrix approach, by generating resonances close to the critical temperature that can in turn recombine into B mesons, followed by hadronic diffusion using effective hadronic scattering amplitudes.
 The hydrodynamic evolution of the system is quantitatively constrained by the measured transverse momentum distributions and elliptic flow of light hadrons.
 Radiative processes, which should improve the description at high $p{\rm T}$ , are not included in this approach.
 The calculations have been performed in the centrality range 0-50%.
 The model of Vitev et al. [30, 31] assumes the existence of open heavy flavour bound-state solutions in the QGP in the vicinity of the critical temperature.
 A description of beauty quark quenching is combined with B meson inelastic breakup processes.
 Furthermore, modified beauty parton distribution functions and beauty fragmentation functions in a co-moving plasma are implemented in this calculation.
 The prediction is shown for a fixed centrality, corresponding to $\langle N{\text{part}} \rangle = 200$ , a value very close to the average number of participants in the centrality range 0-50%.
 In the model, a sizable fraction of the suppression is ascribed to the inelastic break-up processes (collisional dissociation), as can be deduced from Fig. 8 by comparing the full model prediction with and without the contribution of this specific process.
-The model of Djordjevic [80], shown in Fig. 8 for the centrality range 0-50%, uses a formalism that takes into account finite size dynamical QCD medium with finite magnetic mass effects and running coupling.
-In the WHDG model [81] (centrality range 0-50%) the energy loss is computed using perturbative QCD and considering both elastic and inelastic partonic collisions and path length fluctuations.
-Finally, in the model of Horowitz and Gyulassy [82], also applied to the centrality interval 0-50%, the string inspired AdS/CFT gravitygauge theory correspondence [83, 84] is applied to the case of heavy quark energy loss.
+The model of Djordjevic [81], shown in Fig. 8 for the centrality range 0-50%, uses a formalism that takes into account finite size dynamical OCD medium with finite magnetic mass effects and running coupling.
+In the WHDG model [82] (centrality range 0-50%) the energy loss is computed using perturbative QCD and considering both elastic and inelastic partonic collisions and path length fluctuations.
+The approach of Aichelin et al. [83, 84] includes a contribution of radiative gluon emission in the interaction of heavy quarks with light quarks, which are considered as dynamical scattering centers.
+In this model the relative contribution to the energy loss by radiative processes, as compared to collisional ones, is influenced by introducing a finite gluon mass.
+The results of the model shown in Fig. 8, which are obtained for the centrality range 0-50%, correspond to either a pure collisional scenario or a combination of collisional and radiative energy loss.
+Finally, in the model of Horowitz and Gyulassy [85], also applied to the centrality interval 0-50%, the string inspired AdS/CFT gravity-gauge theory correspondence [86, 87] is applied to the case of heavy quark energy loss.
 In the right hand inset of Fig. 8, the ALICE $R{AA}$ value, integrated over the range $4.5 < p_T < 10 \text{ GeV}/c$ , is compared to theoretical predictions computed in the same $p_T$ range.
 Most of the models predict a larger value of $R{AA}$ than observed in the measurement.
 However, more precise data are needed to discriminate among the different models.
 The next LHC run will provide increased statistics for this measurement.